cloudsimplus/cloudsimplus/docs/javadocs/org/cloudbus/cloudsim/schedulers/cloudlet/CloudletSchedulerAbstract.rst

 isThereEnoughFreePesForCloudlet
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-.. java:method:: protected boolean isThereEnoughFreePesForCloudlet(CloudletExecution cloudlet)
+.. java:method:: protected boolean isThereEnoughFreePesForCloudlet(CloudletExecution cle)
    :outertype: CloudletSchedulerAbstract

    Checks if the amount of PEs required by a given Cloudlet is free to use.

-   :param cloudlet: the Cloudlet to get the number of required PEs
+   :param cle: the Cloudlet to get the number of required PEs
    :return: true if there is the amount of free PEs, false otherwise

 isThereTaskScheduler